They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 In November 1986, it almost felt globally known that Halifax were in a lot of debt for the time, and it almost seemed inevitable that they would not hold their heads above water for much longer.

-The Shaymen were in £76,000 worth of debt in taxes to Inland Revenue before then boss Mick Jones would resign following the news.
-They managed to survive past the millennium, however, and just missed out on the Fourth Division in 1999, after leading after the opening portion of the campaign.
-They did, however, get to lift the Conference Cup, proving their only piece of silverware in their entire history.
+The Shaymen were in £76,000 worth of debt in taxes to Inland Revenue before then-boss Mick Jones would resign following the news.
+They managed to survive past the millennium, and they just missed out on the Fourth Division in 1999, after leading after the opening portion of the campaign.
+They did, however, get to lift the Conference Cup, a triumph that has so far proved to be their only major piece of silverware in their entire history.

 The Shay Stadium was owned and leased officially by the Calderdale Council, meaning they had to approve of any plans for the venue.
 Despite fans coming together to look for an alternative way to save the stadium, it was inevitably denied, which also saw off any prospective owners.